Helian Duo

-Helian Duo (died 894) was a Tuyuhun warlord during the Tang Era of Chinese history.
-Often assisting or serving the Tang Empire, he had a long-running enmity with the similarly sinicized Shatuo warlord Li Keyong, who killed him in 894.
+Helian Duo (died 894) was a chieftain of Tuyuhun and a warlord of the Tang dynasty.
+Often assisting or serving the Tang dynasty, he had a long-running enmity with the similarly sinicized Shatuo warlord Li Keyong, who killed him in 894.

 Life

 Early years

 Little is known about Helian Duo's background, including his birth year.
 He is first noted as a Tuyuhun chief during the reign of Emperor Yizong (r.
 859–873), by which time he had received the title of commandant of the Yin Mountains from the Tang.
 He assisted the empire in its campaign against Pang Xun's rebellion in 868–869.
 The New History of the Five Dynasties claimed that he was made military governor (jiedushi) of Datong in modern Shanxi for his work against Pang but, as that is inconsistent with the other accounts of his advancement, it was probably a mistaken remark.